qexk/intellipath/README.md

 - (Ab)use your IDE’s autocompletion to provide the best developer experience
 - Gradual typing means less resource usage
 - Does not compute every single path on every keystroke
-- Allows numeric indices to access array elements
+- Use numeric indices to access array elements
+- Compatible with weird types like `any`

 ## Installation